Skyhawkbotics/firstdocs/source/docs/cad/overview.md

 Not all tools are the same.
 These are some that FTC teams commonly use, many of which are free for students:

 - **Onshape**: Fully cloud-based, no downloads needed, excellent for teams, similar to Fusion but fewer features.
-- **Fusion 360**: Feature-dense, desktop-based CAD/CAM software, good collaboration tools, simple learning curve.
+- **Fusion**: Feature-dense, desktop-based CAD/CAM software, good collaboration tools, simple learning curve.
 - **SolidWorks**: Professional-grade tool, available through FIRST grants, extreme learning curve.
 - **TinkerCAD**: Extremely simple and beginner-friendly, but limited in complexity.